-10.2.2 Record Recognition Procedure
+11.2.2 Record Recognition Procedure

-CMP Staff will complete a review of results lists from eligible past competitions to prepare a list of CMP National Records.
-This list will be published on the CMP website.
-Possible new National Records will be identified after each eligible competition and the list of National Records will be updated as required.
+CMP Staff reviews results lists and recommendations from eligible competitions to determine whether a score is a National Record.
+When a new or equaled record is established, the list of National Records will be updated.
 Any competitor or other person who believes that a possible National Record has been overlooked is encouraged to contact CMP Competitions at competitions@thecmp.org.

-10.2.3 Tied Scores
+11.2.3 Tied Scores